A Complexity-Brightness Correlation in Gamma Ray Bursts: Different Brightness Distributions for Simple and Complex Bursts

 \subsection{The $\chi^2$ Separation Between Simple and Complex Bursts}

 Unlike the visual test of SPS97, the $\chi^2$ test is aimed at extracting events {\it dominated} by a single FRED pulse rather than consisting of a single FRED pulse.
 That is, the main peak was checked for how well it is fitted by the FRED's pulse shape, while other smaller peaks not affecting the fit were allowed for an event to be qualified as ``simple''.
-Pulses were fitted with the parametrisation of Norris et al. (1996): $I_{r,d}(t) = I_p\exp(-[|t-t_{\max}|/\trd]^\nu)$, where $\nu$ was allowed to vary between 0.9 and 2.2, $t_{\max}$ to vary within $\pm$ 3 seconds around a direct estimate of the peak position, $I_p, t_r$, and $t_d$ were free.
-The fitting interval was ($t_{\max}-6t_r^{1/\nu}, t_{\max}+6t_d^{1/\nu}$).
+Pulses were fitted with the parameterization of Norris et al. (1996): $C_{r,d}(t) = C_p\exp(-[|t-t_{\max}|/\taurd]^\nu)$, where $\nu$ was allowed to vary between 0.9 and 2.2, $t_{\max}$ to vary within $\pm$ 3 seconds around a direct estimate of the peak position.
+The three parameters, the peak count rate, $C_p$, the rise time, $\taur$, and the decay time, $\taud$, were free.
+The fitting time interval was ($t_{\max}-6\taur^{1/\nu}, t_{\max}+6\taur^{1/\nu}$).
 The fit for each event was performed for 64, 128, 256, and 512 ms bins.
 The maximum value of $\chi^2$ per degree of freedom ($\chi^2_m$) for these four variants of binning was used for the classification.
-All events with a peak count rate $>$ 55 counts/64 ms were tested (dimmer events were discarded), and all of them were rescaled to a peak count rate 55 counts/64 ms. All events with $t_r + t_d <$ 2 s were discarded as the time resolution for short peaks at this brightness is insufficient.
+All events with a peak count rate $>$ 55 counts/64 ms were tested (dimmer events were discarded), and all of them were rescaled to a peak count rate (in energy channels 2+3) of 55 counts/64 ms. All events with $\taur + \taud <$ 2 s were discarded as the time resolution for short peaks at this small brightness is insufficient.

 A visual examination of the fitting procedure showed that it is not perfect, but this is natural.
-Sometimes a bright GRB which looks as an apparently complex dense bunch of pulses gave a good $\chi^2$ when rescaled to low brightness, and sometimes a GRB looking like a FRED had a bad $\chi^2$ not satisfying the parametrization (in such cases no human intervention occured, of course).
-Nevertheless, in 90\% of the events the result of the $\chi^2$ test coincided with the visual impression, so we conclude that the above parametrization and the whole procedure work satisfactorily.
-Typically, the largest reduced $\chi^2$ was obtained for the widest binning, 512 ms, this is also natural.
+Sometimes a bright GRB which looks as an apparently complex dense bunch of pulses gave a good $\chi^2$ when rescaled to low brightness, and sometimes a GRB looking like a FRED had a bad $\chi^2$ not satisfying the parameterization (in such cases no human intervention occurred, of course).
+Nevertheless, in 90\% of the events the result of the $\chi^2$ test coincided with the visual impression, so we conclude that the above parameterization and the whole procedure work satisfactorily.
+Typically, the largest $\chi^2_m$ was obtained for the widest binning, 512 ms.